kavyareddy1210/mars-rovers/README.md

 5 1 E

 # Assumptions
-This application handles validation of input file entered.
+This application also handles validation of input file entered apart from the actual application process.
 It implements rspec for most of the application.

 # Instructions to run application and tests
 After cloning repo, change directory to mars-rovers and then run